sp3c73r2038/wiredcraft-task-pack/006-ci-cd/README.md

 Deploying is using ansible, playbook is in this folder.

+Visit GitHub Repo action page to see results in action.

+Note: the `deploy` workflow is for demonstration purpose, can not run without proper environment.

 ## Quick Start

 All credential and password is protected by `ansible-vault`.